1980s professional wrestling boom: End of an era

 Bobby Heenan (left) managed André the Giant (right) throughout the later part of the decade.
 Here they are on March 7, 1989.

 WrestleMania VI, on April 1, 1990, saw one of the last WWF appearances of André the Giant (as a member of the Colossal Connection), who had become barely mobile in the ring due to real life health issues, and his parting with long-time manager Bobby "The Brain" Heenan.
 In addition, Nikolai Volkoff (then part of The Bolsheviks) played his standard part as the evil Soviet Russian for one last time before turning babyface and embracing America, reflecting the end of the Cold War.
-The main event was a title-for-title match between WWF World Heavyweight Champion Hulk Hogan and Intercontinental Heavyweight Champion The Ultimate Warrior.
+The main event was a title-for-title match between WWF World Heavyweight Champion Hulk Hogan and Intercontinental Heavyweight Champion Ultimate Warrior.
 It not only pitted the WWF's two biggest faces against each other, but was intended as the "passing of the torch" from Hogan, the star of the 1980s, to Warrior, who was immensely popular and considered to be Hogan's successor.
-Hogan's clean pin fall loss signaled the end of an era.
+Hogan's clean pin fall loss signaled the Golden Era's decline.

+As the 1980s came to a close, Ultimate Warrior was seen as a potential successor to Hulk Hogan's status as top star in the World Wrestling Federation.

 However, Hogan remained with the WWF for the next three years, winning the title another three times.
 After WrestleMania VI, Hogan started appearing with less frequency in WWF events, with Warrior taking most of the main-event spots for the rest of 1990 and up until the 1991 Royal Rumble.
-Though it had been fading for a couple of years, the "Golden Era" finally ended with the conclusion of SummerSlam '92.

-As the 1980s came to a close, The Ultimate Warrior was seen as a potential successor to Hulk Hogan's status as top star in the WWF.

-Fans who were kids in the mid-late 1980s were teens by the 1990s, and many grew bored with the comic book style of wrestling of the 1980s, turning their attention away from their childhood favorites such as Hogan, Junkyard Dog, and "Superfly" Jimmy Snuka, in favor of newer and grittier wrestlers like The Undertaker, Shawn Michaels, Razor Ramon, Diesel, and Bret "Hitman" Hart in the New Generation Era; then in the Attitude Era in favor of Stone Cold Steve Austin, The Rock, Triple H, Mick Foley (whether competing as Cactus Jack, Dude Love, or Mankind), and The New Age Outlaws.
 Miss Elizabeth left the WWF in April 1992, and divorced Randy Savage that August.
-Hogan's return to the WWF in February 1993, episode of Monday Night Raw (which replaced another WWF program during the 1980s, Prime Time Wrestling) received a lackluster reaction from the crowds.
-Hulk Hogan left the WWF during the summer of 1993, and joined WCW the following summer of 1994, while Randy Savage left the WWF for WCW in November 1994.
+Hogan's return to the WWF on a February 1993 episode of Monday Night Raw (which replaced another 1980s WWF program, Prime Time Wrestling) received a lackluster reaction from the crowds.
+Though it had been fading for the past few years, the WWF's Golden Era finally ended with Hulk Hogan's defeat to Yokozuna at King of the Ring 1993.

+Aftermath

+Hogan left the WWF during the summer of 1993, and joined WCW the following summer of 1994, while Randy Savage left the WWF for WCW in November 1994.
+Fans who were kids in the mid-late 1980s were teens by the 1990s, and many grew bored with the comic book style of wrestling of the 1980s, turning their attention away from their childhood favorites such as Hogan, Junkyard Dog, and "Superfly" Jimmy Snuka, in favor of newer and grittier wrestlers like The Undertaker, Shawn Michaels, Razor Ramon, Diesel, and Bret "Hitman" Hart in the New Generation Era; then in the Attitude Era in favor of Stone Cold Steve Austin, The Rock, Triple H, Big Show, Kane, Chris Jericho, Mick Foley, and The New Age Outlaws.